vekatze/neut/book/src/getting-started.md

-# Getting Started
+# Tutorial

 Neut is a functional programming language with static memory management.

-In this section, we'll first see its aspect as a functional programming language.
-After that, we'll see static memory management in Neut.
+In this chapter, we'll first see its aspect as a functional programming language.
+By reading the section, you'll be able to write and publish your programs.

-- how to use the toolchain
-- how to write basic programs
-- how to interact with the world
+We'll then see static memory management in Neut.
+The section will show you how to write performant programs.

-- how to use the language reference
+During exploration, I'll also show you how to use the language reference in this book.

-Right after reading this chapter, you're fully ready to write and publish Neut programs.
+Let's go ahead.